nonsignificantp/whatsparser/README.md

 messages = WhatsParser('./chat.txt')
 ```

 Once the file has been parsed, all messages are stored as dictionaries with three keys: _datetime_, _author_ and _content_.
-You can access each of this dictionaries by indexing:
+Using indexing you can access individual data point:

 ```Python
 len(messages) # Get how many messages there are